DETOX | NUTRITION | LIFESTYLE

 Research-led Naturopath, Microscopist, Published Author

 As a registered naturopath with over 25 years of clinical experience, now working primarily in research, education, and investigative health studies, Caroline's clinical background continues to inform her work.
-This foundation allows her to approach health and physiology through a whole-body, systems-based lens, grounded in real-world observation rather than theory alone.
+This foundation allows her to approach health and physiology through a whole-body, systems-based lens, grounded in real-world observation, investigation, and documented response, rather than theory alone.

-Her work focuses on examining how environmental exposure, nutrition, stress, and physiology interact, and how subtle, cumulative imbalances can develop over time before presenting as recognisable or diagnosable patterns.
+Her work focuses on examining how environmental exposure, cumulative toxic load, nutrition, stress, and physiology interact over time, and how subtle biological strain can develop long before symptoms become clearly defined or clinically recognised.

-This perspective underpins both her research and educational work, informing the design, interpretation, and documentation of studies that explore biological response, adaptation, and cellular-level change.
+This perspective underpins both her research and educational work, informing the design, interpretation, and documentation of studies that explore biological adaptation, detoxification response, and cellular-level change under modern environmental conditions.

 Research, Microscopy & Observation

-Caroline's work includes active involvement in human research studies with a particular focus on:
+Caroline's work includes active involvement in human-centred research studies, with a particular focus on:

 Additional Areas of Research Interest

-A long-standing research interest includes the relationship between breast health, nutrition, environmental exposure, and preventative lifestyle factors.
+A long-standing area of research interest includes the relationship between breast health, nutrition, environmental exposure, and preventative lifestyle factors, explored through both clinical history and investigative research frameworks.

 From Clinic to Research